open2b/scriggo-site/site/templates/if-for-switch.md

 ## If

-The `if` statement executes its body if the condition, that can have any type, is valuated to true.
+The `if` statement executes its body if the condition, that can have any type, evaluates to true.
 For example the following statement:

 ```scriggo